Xe/olin/README.md

 I would like to change this.

-I would like to make a perscriptive environment kinda like [Google Cloud Functions][gcf] or [AWS Lambda][lambda] backed by a durable message queue and with handlers compiled to webassembly to ensure forward compatibility.
+I would like to make a prescriptive environment kinda like [Google Cloud Functions][gcf] or [AWS Lambda][lambda] backed by a durable message queue and with handlers compiled to webassembly to ensure forward compatibility.
 As such, the ABI involved will be versioned, documented and tested.
 Multiple ABI's will eventually